 Caregiving in a Pandemic: When the Professional and Personal Collide

-By Sheilah M. Gauch, LICSW, M.Ed., Principal of Dearborn Academy
+By Sheilah M. Gauch, LICSW, M.Ed., Principal and Clinical Director

 When schools first closed and we were all sent home in March 2020, I initially stayed grounded in how I would support leading a school through this time.
 I am also the chair of my local Special Education Parent Advisory Council (SEPAC), so I likewise invested my time outside of school in understanding our district’s plans and how they would support learners.